Penetration pricing is a strategy used by a firm who wishes to enter a new market and gain a high market share through selling at a low price.

 - It enables a firm to benefit from economies of scale, which enables lower average costs and a firm to compete.

-- Overtime, prices can increase and the firm become more profitable.
+- Over time, prices can increase and the firm becomes more profitable.

 - It might involve selling at a loss for first few months.

 - It is risky – if consumers have brand loyalty then may not switch – despite low prices.

 - A firm needs to gear up with high output straight from the start,

 - It might start a price war with existing firms cutting prices to discourage entry.

 - Consumers with inelastic demand will gain large increase in consumer surplus.

 Evaluation – when is penetration pricing beneficial for a firm?